 In 1990, Jim founded Ellis Diversified, Inc. (EDI), a real estate development and investment firm.
 Principally developing and or investing in multi-story high-rises (Sunrise Harbor, Wilton Station, 350 Las Olas Place, The Tides at Bridgeside Square, The Whitney (fka one20fourth), The Rise (fka 2nd Street Residences), 1st Avenue Residences, 488 Residences at Riverwalk, Eclipse, etc.), while also developing many multiple award-winning estate homes in Lake Tahoe, Fort Lauderdale, and the Bahamas.
 To date, Mr. Ellis has identified, selected, financed and or developed over 10,000,000 square feet of retail, residential and commercial real estate.

 Mr. Ellis also gives his talent, time, and resources to charitable causes in the communities he works and lives in.
-He serves as the past Chair of the Downtown Development Authority (DDA), Co-founder of the Fort Lauderdale Downtown Coalition, Past President of Friends of Birch State Park, Inc., President of the Flagler Village Improvement Association, Inc., Past Chair of Riverwalk Fort Lauderdale, on the Board of the Museum of Discovery and Science (MODS), and is a member of the Beach Council of the Greater Fort Lauderdale Chamber of Commerce.
+He serves as the past Chair of the Downtown Development Authority (DDA), Co-founder of the Fort Lauderdale Downtown Coalition, Past President of Friends of Birch State Park, Inc., President of the Flagler Village Improvement Association, Inc., Past Chair of Riverwalk Fort Lauderdale and is a member of the Beach Council of the Greater Fort Lauderdale Chamber of Commerce.
 In early 2019, Mr. Ellis founded Friends for a Safer Greener Fort Lauderdale and spearheaded the community-led effort for the approval of the $100 million Public Safety bond and the $200 million Parks bond.
 Mr. Ellis was also instrumental in the evaluation and pursuit of a joint Broward County/ Fort Lauderdale government center in downtown Fort Lauderdale.
-Mr. Ellis’ work has been recognized by numerous awards, including City of Ft Lauderdale Citizen of the Year, Junior Achievement Hall of Fame Laureate and Greater Fort Lauderdale Chamber of Commerce Hall of Fame Honoree.
+Mr. Ellis’ work has been recognized by numerous awards, including City of Ft Lauderdale Citizen of the Year, Riverwalk Tribute Honoree, Junior Achievement Hall of Fame Laureate and Greater Fort Lauderdale Chamber of Commerce Hall of Fame Honoree.